Wild Blueberry Vanilla Matcha Smoothie

 Making the Wild Blueberry Vanilla Matcha Smoothie

 This is the easy part!
 Making the smoothie itself.
-Once you get all the ingredients out and ready to do, you’re about three minutes away from your delicious treat.
+Once you get all the ingredients out and ready to go, you’re about three minutes away from a delicious treat.
 I highly recommend this for breakfast, as a snack or for a healthier dessert.

-My secret for success here that you need to know about is the frozen banana and wild blueberries.
+My secret for success is the frozen banana and wild blueberries.
 Frozen fruit in general is just awesome because it keeps its nutrients better even than fresh options sometimes, it can be cheaper, and it keeps for a long time.
-Wild blueberries are picked at peak freshness and then frozen so you get all that goodness without losing nutrients sitting on a truck or in a store.
+Wild blueberries are picked at peak freshness and then flash frozen so you get all that goodness without losing nutrients sitting on a truck or in a store.
 What’s not to love?